Skip to Content

 I used a 35 litre rucksack and found it was the ideal size and encouraged me to pack light.
 It was designed for walking of this kind and had plenty of zip compartments and outside pouches to keep water, map and snacks.
 Everything inside was packed into plastic bags to keep it dry in case of downpours and I also had a few spare plastic bags.

-I couldn’t have done without a pair of walking poles to help take the strain off knees and legs and rather than bring them from the UK, we hired them from the local sports shop for €5 per pair per day.
-This was economical for a short walk, but if we’d been going for longer, we could have bought a set starting at €35.
-I recommend that you book into the same hotel for the start and finish, so that you can leave any extra luggage there.
-I travelled with a carry-on case with the empty rucksack inside and then left the case in the luggage store at Hotel Slalom in Les Houches where we stayed.
+I couldn’t have done without a pair of walking poles to help take the strain off knees and legs.
+Rather than bring them from the UK, we hired them from the local sports shop.
+This was economical for a short walk, but if we’d been going for longer, we could have bought a set of our own.

 You may also enjoy: Hiking clothes for women – what to wear for comfort and style